keyboardDrummer/cloudformation-ide-tooling/vscode-extension/README.md

 # AWS CloudFormation Templates for Visual Studio Code
-This extention adds rich language support for AWS CloudFormation Templates to Visual Studio Code.
+This extension adds rich language support for AWS CloudFormation Templates to Visual Studio Code.
 It works for both JSON and YAML templates, as long as the file extensions are respectively `.cf.json` or `.cf.yaml`.

 ## Quick Start
 1. Install the extension